gbbr/dijit.Bindings/README.md

 * `{{client.id}}` which would create a binding to your widget's `client.id` property in case this would not be a model and would be found on the instance
 * `{{model.key|transformFn}}` which will pass that model's key through a transform function (that is expected to be found in your scope) which takes the value as a parameter and is expected to return a new value

 The parser provides an interpolation function and an expression parsing method that can be used by modules (mixins) to automatically replace these expressions by passing the necessary objects.
-The easiest way to understand what the interpolation function does in case you are not familiar with it is by looking at it's tests.
+The easiest way to understand what the interpolation function does in case you are not familiar with it is by looking at it's tests `indium/test/view/bindings/Parser`.

 ## The API ##